dyeong-00/thread-safe-counter/README.md

 ## 3. analysis
 Mutex is much faster than Semaphore.

+This is because of the functions(lock_sem, unlock_sem) that execute the semaphore.
+These functions declare struct s and modify the variables every time the functions are called.
+Therefore, they increase the overhead.

-This is because of the busy waiting.
+Or because of the busy waiting.
 In busy waiting process keeps checking some condition continuously.
 It wastes CPU time.

-Or because of the functions(lock_sem, unlock_sem) that execute the semaphore.
-These functions increase the overhead.

 Binary semaphore is too complex to do simple things.
 Therefore, it is recommended to use mutex instead of binary semaphore.

+### 자동차it융합학과 20193346 선정수